 The Pretty Pictures quilt is your solution to panel fabrics!
 Stitch together this adorable quilt that mixes easy appliqué and basic piecing to make each adorable picture stand out.

 I especially love the hand-drawn art of Cori Dantini that Blend Fabrics puts on fabric.
 What I really want to do is frame each beautiful picture… so that’s what I did with this free quilt pattern designed especially for panel quilts!

-The free download includes printable appliqué templates and brief written instructions.
-Read on for step by step photo instructions to make my Pretty As Pictures Quilt...
+Read on for step by step photo instructions to make my Pretty Pictures Quilt…

-2. Create 64 petal applique pieces from the templates in the downloadable pattern.
+2. Create 64 petal applique pieces from the free templates.
 As you can see from the photos above, I used 8 HeatnBond EZ Print sheets to quickly print all of my petals.

 Tip: Use an ink-jet (not laser) printer and feed the sheets through one at a time.
 They will stick together if you put them all in the printer at the same time.

 There are 8 petals on a sheet and you need 8 petals of each fabric, so you can trim away the extra paper and then fuse the whole sheet to a 8” x 10” rectangle of fabric to make it easier.

 Alternative – trace 64 petals on the paper side of regular iron-on fusible web.
 Fuse 8 petals to each frame fabric print.